raphaelpe/geojson-to-gtfs/README.md

 | skipStopsWithinDistance | - | `0` | Skip stops that are too close to the previous stop in kilometers.
 A skipped stop is not considered a previous stop.
 Only accepts number value.
 | stopDuration | - | `0` | Time spent at a stop when generating stop times.
 Only accepts number value.

 ### Service dates

-Service windows are defined ahead of time
+Service windows are defined ahead of time.
+Default:

 ```js
 serviceWindows: [{